oracle/soda-for-java/doc/Getting-started-example.md

 #Getting started with SODA for Java

+To execute a SODA application, you must have a live Oracle database 12.1.0.2 instance, with patch 20885778 applied.

+Obtain the patch from My Oracle Support (https://support.oracle.com).
+Select tab Patches & Updates.
+Search for patch number, 20885778 or access it directly at this URL: https://support.oracle.com/rs?type=patch&id=20885778.
+Make sure you follow all the installation steps specified in the README.txt file included with the patch, including the post-installation step.

 This simple SODA Java program performs the following operations:

 *     Creates a new collection